jude8786/Software-Engineering-Project/README.md

 Demonstrated at least 5 clean code practices in the codebase, with explanations for why they are considered clean.
 Attached a personal CCD cheat sheet (PDF) with >10 points.

 Single Responsibility Principle
+Update: The _deleteExpense logic is extracted into a separate private method to handle budget updates, ensuring the _deleteExpense method focuses only on removing the expense.

+Readable Names
+Update: Renamed _buildHomeTab to _buildTransactionOverviewTab for better clarity about its purpose.

+Single Responsibility Principle

 Example: BudgetScreen only manages budget operations instead of mixing transaction logic.
 Readable Names